Grape hull pie

 The dish is traditionally made out of muscadine grapes, which are indigenous to the southeastern United States.
 Grape hull pie was created as a way to use the skins left over from preparing grape jelly instead of wasting them.
 It is commonly prepared in North Carolina where it is a part of traditional cuisine.
 Humorist Celia Rivenbark described her early memories of the dish in an essay for The Carolina Table.

-Preparation

 The pie is prepared by simmering the skins, or "hulls", of muscadine grapes together with sugar, grape pulp and lemon juice.
 Seeds are removed from the mixture by straining or picking them out.
 The filling is then poured into a double pie crust and baked.